jtf-1/FUN-MAP_CAUCASUS/README.md

 Dublin:
 - COORDS 42 19 47 N | 043 26 08 E
-- BOSS 250.775 AM
+- AIBOSS 250.775 AM
-(Use BOSS for AI ATC and to activate FARP lights)
+(Use AIRBOSS for AI ATC and to activate FARP lights)

 ON DEMAND ENEMY CAP